 Memorial and Biographical History of Navarro, Henderson, Anderson, Limestone, Freestone, and Leon Counties, Texas (Chicago: Lewis, 1893).
 W. D. Wood, A Partial Roster of the Officers and Men Raised in Leon County, Texas (Waco, Texas: Morrison, 1963).
 Stephenie Tally-Frost, Cemetery Records of Leon County, Texas (Leon County, Texas: Stephenie Tally-Frost, 1967).
 Mamie Yeary, Reminiscences of the Boys in Gray (McGregor, Texas, 1912; rpt., Dayton, Ohio: Morningside, 1986).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Aragorn Storm Miller, "DURST, BRUNO," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fdu71.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Aragorn Storm Miller, "DURST, BRUNO," accessed April 05, 2020, http://www.tshaonline.org/handbook/online/articles/fdu71.

 Uploaded on June 12, 2010.
 Modified on November 26, 2014.
 Published by the Texas State Historical Association.